datajoint/element-miniscope/docs/src/concepts.md

 ## Pipeline Development

-With assistance from Peyman Golshani’s Lab (UCLA) we have added support for the UCLA Miniscope DAQ V3 acquisition tool and MiniscopeAnalysis preprocessing tool in `element-miniscope` and `workflow-miniscope`.
-They have provided example data for development, and will begin validating in March 2021.
+With assistance from Dr. Peyman Golshani’s Lab (UCLA) we have added support for the UCLA Miniscope DAQ V3 acquisition tool and MiniscopeAnalysis preprocessing tool in `element-miniscope` and `workflow-miniscope`.
+They have provided example data for development.

 Based on interviews, we are considering adding support for the tools listed below.
 The deciding factors include the number of users, long term support, quality controls, and python programming language (so that the preprocessing tool can be triggered within the element).